BrooksLabUCSC/flair/README.md

 Outputs (1) `psl` of raw reads with strand inferred and (2) `psl` of corrected reads within directory specified by `-o`.

 ### <a name="collapse"></a>flair collapse
-Defines isoforms from correct reads.
+Defines isoforms from corrected reads.
 If a GTF is provided with `-f`, isoforms that match isoforms in existing annotation will be named using the Ensembl ID in existing annotation.
 By default, redundant isoforms (those that are proper subsets of another isoform in the set) are filtered out, an option that can be toggled with `-e`.
 Isoforms in `psl` format can be visualized again in IGV, or the UCSC genome browser if columns 22, number of supporting reads, is removed.

 Usage:
 ```sh